friendsofstrandseq/mosaicatcher-pipeline/docs/mosaicatcher-pipeline-rpe-1.md

 This image includes all required software + data and is ~35GB large.

 > Currently, this image has to be rebuilt.
-Some functionality might not be working.
-Updates follow soon.
+Some functionality (such as `Snake.config-singularity-rpe1.json` are not yet available.
+Updates follow soon!

 ## How to re-run RPE-1 analysis